dnhess/pbbot/README.md

+# Archived
+This project has been archived in favor of Playbot v2, which can be found [here](https://github.com/dnhess/playbot).

 # Serverless Cloud TypeScript API

 This is a scaffolding project for building a TypeScript API on Serverless Cloud!
 Type `cloud` to enter the cloud shell and connect to your personal development instance.
 Just play with the code and watch changes sync and deploy in less than a second.